The festive season brings a wonderful array of food and drink to enjoy but it’s a time of year when it’s easy to overindulge!

 - Consider food intolerances – gluten and dairy are common allergens and festive food can often contain both of these, so for some people just an over consumption of these foods can cause a problem.
 Gluten is a difficult to protein to digest anyway, even if you don’t have an intolerance and so for some that can cause bloating or discomfort.
 If you suspect any foods are a problem, try taking a digestive enzyme, to see if that helps.
 However, it may be that you need to avoid certain foods completely.
 Consider a food intolerance test, which looks at IgG anti-bodies in the blood.
 We sell these test kits in the shop.

-What can we take?
+What supplements can help?

 Here are some commonly used supplements to support a number of digestive symptoms: